 Should You Buy a Copier Outright?

 First, let’s consider the benefits and drawbacks of buying an MFP.
-This equipment will be an important part of your operation so it’s important to make the right decision for your particular organization.
+This equipment will be an important part of your operation, so it’s important to make the right decision for your organization.

 The Pros of Buying Your Copier

 One of the main benefits of buying outright is ownership.
-Once you have paid for the device, you are the owner of that device and what you do with it is completely up to you.
-If you want to make customizations or changes to the equipment then you can make that call.
+Once you have paid for the device, you are the owner, and what you do with it is completely up to you.
+If you want to make customizations or changes to the equipment, you can make that call.

-By owning the copier, you are free to sell it whenever you want.
-This allows you to recoup some of the original cost which you can put toward new, upgraded office equipment.
-Purchasing costs can often also be claimed on your taxes but you should consult an accountant to see if the tax benefit will be worth it for your business.
+Owning the copier allows you to sell it whenever you want.
+This allows you to recoup some of the original cost, which you can put toward new, upgraded office equipment.
+Purchasing costs can often also be claimed on your taxes, but you should consult an accountant to see if the tax benefit will be worth it for your business.

 Of course, there are some reasons that buying your copier may not be the right decision.